 The Honors Program welcomes qualified transfer students.
 Those who have successfully completed two years of an honors program at another college before they transfer to Hood may apply to the Hood College Honors Program at the junior level without having to complete the first-year and sophomore Honors courses at Hood.
-In order to complete the program, such students must take a minimum of 9 credits in Honors Program courses at the 300-level or above, to include at least one HON 470 Seminar in Honors, which may be repeated once under a different topic.
+In order to complete the program, such students must take a minimum of three Honors Program courses at the 300-level or above (HON 499, Department Honors (499), and/or study abroad can count toward this requirement), to include at least one HON 470 Seminar in Honors, which may be repeated once under a different topic and complete the foreign language requirement (see below).

 Students who transfer to Hood in their sophomore year, or students who transfer in their junior year without having completed two years of an honors program at another college, may also apply to the Honors Program.
-They must take a minimum of 14 credits in Honors Program courses (usually HON 201, HON 202, and at least 9 credits of 300-level or above courses, to include HON 470, which may be repeated once under a different topic).
+They must take a minimum of five Honors Program courses (usually HON 201, HON 202, and at least three courses at the 300-level or above (HON 499, Departmental Honors (499) and/or study abroad can count toward this requirement), to include HON 470, which may be repeated once under a different topic, and complete the foreign language requirement (see below).
 Sophomore transfers who complete HON 201 and HON 202 may exempt two courses from the Methods of Inquiry section of the Core (not a lab science).